zerotwooneone/percolator/source/README.md

 ## Key Projects

-*   **`Pecolator.Cryptography`**: A high-performance, secure cryptography library providing implementations of advanced protocols for secure messaging.
+*   **`Percolator.Cryptography`**: A high-performance, secure cryptography library providing implementations of advanced protocols for secure messaging.
 *   **`Percolator.CryptographyTests`**: A comprehensive test suite for the cryptography library, ensuring its correctness and security through rigorous unit testing.

 ## Overview

-The primary component of this solution is the `Pecolator.Cryptography` library, which implements a full end-to-end secure messaging system based on the Signal Protocol.
-This includes the X3DH key agreement protocol and the Double Ratchet algorithm.
+The primary component of this solution is the `Percolator.Cryptography` library, which implements a full end-to-end secure messaging system inspired by the Signal Protocol.
+This includes the X3DH key agreement protocol and the Double Ratchet algorithm for pairwise sessions, as well as a secure group messaging protocol.

 ## Guidance for AI Assistants

 *   **Project Goal**: The main objective of this solution is to provide a robust, secure, and well-tested implementation of modern cryptographic protocols.
-*   **Key Components**: The core logic is in `Pecolator.Cryptography`.
+*   **Key Components**: The core logic is in `Percolator.Cryptography`.
 All changes to this library must be accompanied by corresponding tests in `Percolator.CryptographyTests`.
 *   **Development Philosophy**: Follow a test-driven development (TDD) approach.
 Ensure all cryptographic operations use standard, modern, and secure primitives from `.NET`'s `System.Security.Cryptography` namespace.
 Avoid implementing cryptographic primitives from scratch.
 *   **Dependencies**: The project targets a modern .NET version.
 Ensure cross-platform compatibility.

+### Security Best Practices & Lessons Learned

+*   **Stateful Group Management**: Securely managing group membership is inherently stateful.
+The `GroupManager` must track all current members to correctly distribute keys and handle membership changes.
+*   **Secure Member Removal (Re-keying)**: When a member is removed from a group, simply deleting them from a list is insufficient.
+To maintain forward secrecy and prevent the removed member from decrypting future messages, the group **must be re-keyed**.
+This involves generating a new group session key and securely distributing it to all *remaining* members.
+*   **Bounded Caches for Skipped Messages**: Protocols like the Double Ratchet and Sender Key need to handle out-of-order messages by temporarily caching skipped message keys.
+This cache must have a strict upper bound (e.g., `MaxSkippedMessages`) to prevent a Denial-of-Service (DoS) attack where an attacker forces the client to cache an excessive number of keys, leading to memory exhaustion.

 ## Usage